 One way students can learn how to use sticks as their makeshift drumsticks is by using things like old towels or rugs instead of expensive cymbals.
 This requires more skill, but you can still get really creative with it.
 Another option is to use a real drum set and just remove the cymbals, then place an old towel or rug on top of the drums so that when you hit them your sticks will slide across rather than making any sound.

 So if you find yourself stuck in some remote location with no access to anything resembling a drum kit, don’t fret!
-You can always teach yourself how to play drums using makeshift methods like these two examples for Buy A Pair Of Sticks And Practice On An Old Towel Or Rug.
+You can always teach yourself how to play drums using makeshift methods like these two examples for Buy A Pair Of good drumsticks to use for electronic drums And Practice On An Old Towel Or Rug.

 Purpose: To help people who are unable to buy expensive equipment (or even music) locate resources that allow them to learn more about their instrument without lots of investment into the learning process.